 Power outage protest quelled with tear gas in Port Sudan

-Police used tear gas to disperse the crowd on Tuesday, demonstrators from the Korea district in Port Sudan closed the main road connecting the market to protest the severe water crisis and power outage of the city for more than a day.
+Police used tear gas to disperse the crowd on Tuesday, demonstrators from the Korea district in Port Sudan closed the main road connecting the market to protest the severe water crisis and power outages in the city for more than a day.

 Witnesses told Radio Dabanga that protesters set fire to tires and blocked the road with stones.